hennevogel/opensuse-github/OWNERS.md

 ## Stop being an Organization Owner

-There are two ways to stop being an organization owner.
+There are three ways to stop being an organization owner.

 ### Step Down